2023 U-20 Africa Cup of Nations qualification: Schedule

 The qualifying competition was split into regional competitions, with the teams entering the qualifying tournament of their zone.
 The schedule of each qualifying zone was as follows.

 North Zone

-The 2022 UNAF U-20 Tournament, which also served as the qualifiers for the Africa U-20 Cup of Nations, took place between 18 to 24 October 2022 in Suez, Egypt.
+The 2022 UNAF U-20 Tournament, which also served as the qualifiers for the Africa U-20 Cup of Nations, took place between 18 and 24 October 2022 in Suez, Egypt.
 The draw for the fixtures was held on 20 July 2022.
 The four teams were placed in one group, with the winner qualifying for the final tournament.

 All times are local, EGY (UTC+2).